simonmichael/hledger/INSTALL.md

 #. **Do you have a new enough version of GHC ?**
-  Run `ghc --version`. hledger requires GHC 7.0 or greater (on [some platforms](#5551), 7.2.1 can be helpful).
+  Run `ghc --version`. hledger requires GHC 7.0 or greater (and on [some platforms](#5551), 7.2.1+ can be helpful).

 #. **Do you have a new enough version of cabal ?**
+  Avoid ancient versions, which are less capable and more confusing.
-  Avoid ancient versions.  `cabal --version` should report at least 0.10 (and 0.16 or greater is much better).
+  `cabal --version` should probably report at least 1.16 (and for sandboxed installs, 1.18+).
 You may be able to upgrade it with:

         $ cabal update
         $ cabal install cabal-install